cindustriesio/lonewolf_scripts/README.md

 ```

 You can inject whatever script at the end to install applications into the newly created LXC.
 Just copy past the github install script into it.

+I have a few available in this repository for testing.

 ### LXC update:
 This an update script to select multiple LXCs at once for updating.